 via Imago

 Michael Jordan may not be happy he isn’t getting a worthwhile share on his NASCAR investment, but he’s not exactly losing money.
 That Nike money keeps making him richer.
 Enough to make his net worth climb by $500 million in a year.
 He remains comfortable at $3.5 billion in the exclusive billionaire-athletes club.
-It’s not enough to make him climb up in rankings of the Forbes 400 yet he’s not taking a major hit out of suing NASCAR.
+It’s not enough to make him climb up in the rankings of the Forbes 400, yet he’s not taking a major hit out of suing NASCAR.

 Jordan doesn’t have to do much to earn half a billion every year.
 But while he debuted at 379th on the Forbes 400 list in 2023, he’s down to #385 in 2024.
-Understandably as others like him get richer and new billionaires are created too.
+Understandably, as others like him get richer.
+And new billionaires are created too.
 Like the 6x champ’s longtime yachting buddy, Magic Johnson, a newly minted billionaire-athlete as of 2023.
-He’s not in the Forbes 400 yet but maybe soon.
+He’s not in the Forbes 400 yet, but maybe soon.

 ADVERTISEMENT